ubicloud/ubidon/slides.md

 ???

 - Welcome everyone.
-Today I'm going to give you a demo of Ubicloud, setting up a non-trivial web application, an instance of Mastodon, which has Rails and Node components.
+Today I'm going present to you a demonstration of Ubicloud.

 - Ubicloud an open-source infrastructure cloud: think load balancers, virtual machines databases, etc. As a shorthand, we refer to ourselves as an open-source alternative to AWS.

+- The demonstration is a script that sets up non-trivial web application, an instance of Mastodon, which has Rails and Node components.

-- On the name: "Ubi": the "ubiquitous" infrastructure cloud, as we have obligations to portability and being able to run in diverse environments.
+- On the name of the company: "Ubi" is a contraction of "ubiquitous", as we have obligations to portability and being able to run in diverse environments.

-- Now that you have a sense of the company, let me start this demo script, so it can run.
+- Now that you have a sense of the company's purpose, let me start this demo script, so it can run in the background.

 - **START ubidon-provision.bash NOW**

-- In a few seconds, all the Ubicloud networking, database, and VM arrangements will be done, then it's mostly waiting on Linux/Docker stuff.
+- Now that that has started, and we've seen it quickly move through making resources in Ubicloud, I'll multitask by discussing some aspects of Ubicloud's implementation.

 ---